gelatodigital/swap-orders-lib/packages/limit-orders-lib/README.md

 // Amount to sell
 const inputAmount = ethers.utils.parseUnits("2000", "18");

-// Minimum amount of outTOken which the users wants to receive back const minReturn = ethers.utils.parseEther("1");
+// Minimum amount of outToken which the users wants to receive back const minReturn = ethers.utils.parseEther("1");

 // Address of user who places the order (must be same as signer address)